YOU’RE INVITED!

-In July 2024, the City of Richmond (COR) and four community-based organizations (CBOs) were awarded a $6 million dollar grant funded by the Inflation Reduction Act and the USDA Forest Service, Urban and Community Forestry Program.
-Over the five years of the grant, this collaborative project will invest in greening projects, workforce development, and institutional capacity building to increase equitable access to greenspace in Black and Brown communities across the city.
+In July 2024, the City of Richmond (COR) and four community-based organizations (CBOs) were awarded a $6 million dollar grant funded by the USDA Forest Service, Urban and Community Forestry Program.
+Over the five years of the grant, this collaborative project will invest in greening projects, workforce development, and institutional capacity building to increase Richmond’s tree canopy.

 Project Overview